 What is Marine Mammal Research, Rescue and Rehabilitation Center "Serene Sea"?

-Marine mammal research, rescue & rehabilitation center "Serene Sea" is an autonomous nonprofit organization based in Russia, uniting marine mammal biologists, vets, ecologists and photographers.
+We are an autonomous nonprofit organization based in Russia, uniting marine mammal biologists, vets, ecologists and photographers.
 The aim of "Serene Sea" is to minimize and to eliminate the damage caused by humans to the marine environment of the Black Sea.
-The range of our activities includes support of a functioning stranding network, providing rescue and rehabilitation to stranded marine mammals; public inspection of the local fisheries and their influence on marine life; scientific research of dolphin populations, their acoustic repertoire, behaviour and character of migration.
-Moreover our organization aims to create a stationary marine mammal rehabilitation center in Crimea.
+The range of our activities includes a 24/7 marine mammal stranding response, providing rescue and rehabilitation to stranded animals; public inspection of the local fisheries and their influence on marine life; scientific research of cetacean populations, acoustic repertoire, behaviour and character of migration.
+We work on establishing a marine mammal rehabilitation facility in Crimea.

 We and our volunteers are the only rescue team on the whole peninsula to provide medical treatment and care to these animals in trouble.

 We do not receive governmental support, all the activities are carried out at our own expense.

 Everyone can make his personal contribution to the preservation of the Black Sea and its marine mammals.
 You can contribute any sum to our project.

 Let us remind you that the Black Sea dolphins are unique endemic species confined to one location only!
 They have a number of differences from other dolphin species and subspecies, so the materials we receive from them are also unique.

 We will be eternally grateful to you for any financial or informational support!